-The basic idea is that all decisions are voted on by a subset of the community.
-A subset, because although the whole community is in principle entitled to vote in practice it will always be only a small subset that vote on a specific decision.
+The basic idea is that all decisions are in principle voted on by the whole community, but in practice voted on by only a subset of the community.
+A subset, because although the whole community is entitled to vote in practice it will always be only a small subset that vote on a specific decision.
 The vote is overseen by an impartial council that judges whether the decision has passed or not.
 The intention is that this council bases its decision not only on the ratio of yes and no votes but also on the total number of votes, on the gravity of the proposal being voted on and possibly the individual voters and how they voted.
 Thereby this council becomes responsible for ensuring that each individual decision is carried by a sufficient majority.

 The Commons Governance Model tries to ensure that all decisions are endorsed by, or at least is acceptable to, a sufficient majority of the Python community.